 e. use of computing facilities or networks to interfere with the work of another student, faculty member, or University official

-g. use of computing facilities or networks in ways that interfere with the normal operation of residential community or University computing systems.
+g. use of computing facilities or networks in ways that interfere with the normal operation of residential community or University computing systems (i.e. personal wireless routers or wireless printers).

+Housing & Residential Life view the halls and apartments as a home, and are protective of resident privacy.
 Soliciting or conducting business in the residence hall/apartment complex, including from within your residence hall room/apartment unit, is not permitted.
-This includes approaching students with product(s), sliding information under doors, stopping students in the hall/apartment way, calling students, etc. Students are also prohibited from conducting business on the University computer or telephone system.
+This includes approaching students with product(s), sliding information under doors, stopping students in the hall/apartment way, calling students, etc. Students are also prohibited from conducting business on the University computer, internet or telephone systems.

 Explosive devices are not allowed in the residence halls/University apartments or surrounding grounds.
-Possessing or using fireworks (firecrackers, smoke bombs, sparklers, etc.), or any explosive material will constitute a safety or fire hazard.
-Motorized vehicles (e.g., mopeds, motorcycles, etc.) may not be brought through or stored within the residence halls/apartments.
+Possession, use or distribution of fireworks (firecrackers, smoke bombs, sparklers, etc.), or any explosive/combustible material will constitute a safety or fire hazard.

 14. Quiet/Courtesy Hours